data-fun/3d-genome-builder/README.md

 > **Note**
 >
-> Please strictly follow this file organization as it is later expected by the 3DGB workflow.
+> Please strictly follow this file organization as it is required by the 3DGB workflow.

 ## Build model